SuperOfficeDocs/superoffice-docs/docs/api/netserver/search/find-selection/selection-how-to-search.md

 The search is performed using the Archive endpoint, which facilitates passing common parameters, including:

-* Provider Name
+* Provider name
 * Desired columns
-* Sort Order
+* Sort order
 * Restriction
 * Entities
 * Page
-* Page Size
+* Page size

-The selectionId is these examples is obtained from the SelectionForFind.SelectionId property in previous snippets.
+The `selectionId` in these examples is obtained from the `SelectionForFind.SelectionId` property in previous snippets.

 ### [REST](#tab/perform-search-1)